emma-33/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 Function 8 : converts a string in uppercase
 Function 9 : prints the last digit of a number
 Function 10 : adds two integers and returns the result
+Function 11 : computes a to the power of b and return the value